 It’s a beautiful hike across the hills.
 If you’re lucky you might see some of the Palava wild goats.

-The stunning view of Mikulov as you approach it from the Palava Hills.
+The stunning view of Mikulov as you approach the town from the Palava Hills.

 One of the major landmarks in Mikulov.